Wow! It's been five days since I've posted. So you all missed me, right? Right? (T▽T)

 Oh well, I guess I should explain our lack of posts between the 14-16.
 Actually I'll recount (hopefully briefly) about what's been happening with us since the 12.

 On the 13th, we decided to take a day trip to Hiroshima.
 Where we went to visit the Peace Memorial dedicated to the Atomic Bombing during World War 2.
 On the way there, due to some mishap with a tram ticket I was buying, we met a fellow traveler from Australia named Ben.
-He was doing a backpacking trip through Japan just like us and was going to go to the Peace Park as well.
-So we got a new (but temporary) member to our party.
+He was doing a backpacking trip through Japan just like us and was going to go to the Peace Park a

 The Museum was filled with information of the the horrible events that transpired during the A-bombing.
 The exhibits re-accounted the events leading to the the bomb, the destructive effects it had upon impact, the aftermath effects on survivors and the world efforts to stop production of atomic weaponry.
 The exhibits of the survivors of the initial impact of the bombing was the hardest to get through.
 Still, its a historic event that we can't forget and something we should hope to never occur again.